Bank of Amsterdam: Eighteenth century

 From 1713 onwards, the bank reported (Note: In a collective item on the profit and loss accounts) on their profits.
 (Note: At first assayers were allowed to keep 5% then 10% of the profit as provision.)
 After the Treaty of Utrecht, it took several more years before the bank's specie supply returned to a normal level, thanks to an increased supply of Spanish-American silver money.
 Around 1714/1715, the bank received many old French coins, like the gold pistole.
 In 1722, the total value of precious metals stored in the bank amounted to 26 million guilders.
 Pistoles were melted into ingots and sold at a profit.
 Until 1725, on average, nearly half of the bank profits were attributable to the activities of ten assayers.
 This was followed by a sharp increase in the supply of specie from Spain in the 1730s, until the impressive sum of over 15 million guilders was reached in January 1737.
 Unlike at the beginning of the 1720s, when French gold dominated the bank's total metal supply, by the middle of the century it consisted mainly of Spanish specie.
 The Spanish dollar superseded the gold ducat as the dominant currency of world trade.

-During the eighteenth century, the VOC no longer obtained their required gold and silver directly from the Wisselbank but instead obtained it through the mediation of private assayers and mint masters.
-In January 1711, Anthoni and Johannes Grill (III) were appointed as assayers, specializing in coin testing, but also dealing in copper plates and iron.
-They supplied the Dutch East India Company, between 1722 and 1731, with silver ingots, which were made from melted coins, mainly Spanish American reales de a ocho or "pieces of eight" and marked with a VOC stamp.
-(Weight 1960 grams and 98.7% pure silver.)
-In ten years time the VOC owed 22.5 million gulden to the Wisselbank.
-The Dutch had very little to offer in Asia but silver and gold.
-Therefore, the VOC ships had to sail to Asia with silver bars and gold coins to pay for Asian goods.
-Once in Asia these ingots were melted down and minted again into coins such as rupees, that could be used in the East.
-In the period 1726–1751, the mint houses produced silver ducatons bearing the monogram of the VOC.